 - 1. The algorithms shall be publicly disclosed and made available for public review and the evaluation process, and for standardization if selected, freely (i.e., shall be dedicated to the public), or shall be made available in accordance with Sections 2.D.1, 2.D.2 and 2.D.3, as applicable. - 2.
 The algorithms shall not incorporate major components that are believed to be insecure against quantum computers.
 (For example, hybrid schemes that include encryption or signatures based on factoring or discrete logs will not be considered for standardization by NIST in this context.) - 3.
-The algorithms shall provide at least one of the following functionalities: publickey encryption, key exchange, or digital signature: - a.
+The algorithms shall provide at least one of the following functionalities: public-key encryption, key exchange, or digital signature: - a.
 Public-key encryption schemes shall include algorithms for key generation, encryption, and decryption.
 The key generation algorithm shall generate public and private keys, such that messages or symmetric keys encrypted with the public key are recoverable with high probability by decryption with the corresponding private key.
 If decryption failure is a possibility, it shall occur at a rate consistent with claims made by the submitter.
-At a minimum, the scheme shall support the encryption and decryption of messages that contain symmetric keys of length at least 256 bits.

-- b.
-Key-exchange schemes shall include algorithms for generating initiator and responder key-exchange messages, as well as algorithms for both initiator and responder to recover a shared secret.
-Initiators and responders conforming to the specified schemes shall recover the same secret with high probability.
-If failed key establishment is a possibility, it shall occur at a rate consistent with claims made by the submitter.
-At a minimum, the key-exchange functionality shall support the establishment of shared keys of length at least 256 bits. - c.
+At a minimum, the scheme shall support the encryption and decryption of messages that contain symmetric keys of length at least 256 bits. - b.
+KEM schemes shall include algorithms for key generation, encapsulation and decapsulation.
+The key generation algorithm shall generate public and private key pairs, such that encapsulation with the public key and decapsulation with the private key produce the same shared secret, when the encapsulated ciphertext is given as an input to the decapsulate function.
+If decapsulation failure is a possibility, it shall occur at a rate consistent with claims made by the submitter.
+At a minimum, the KEM functionality shall support the establishment of shared keys of length at least 256 bits. - c.
 Digital-signature schemes shall include algorithms for key generation, signature, and verification.
 The key generation algorithm shall generate public and private keys, such that a message signed with the private key will be successfully verified with the corresponding public key.
-The scheme shall be capable of supporting a message size up to $2^{63}$ bits. - 4.
-The submission package shall provide concrete values for any parameters and settings required to meet or exceed (to the best of the submitter's knowledge) the relevant security targets in Section 4.A.4, for the appropriate security models in Sections 4.A.2 and 4.A.3.
+The scheme shall be capable of supporting a message size up to 2 bits. - 4.
+The submission package shall provide concrete values for any parameters and settings required to achieve the claimed security properties (to the best of the submitter's knowledge.)